StephenBarnes/FactorioModScripts/README.md

 ## Graphics

+### General graphics tips

+You can control-alt-click on the "settings" button to access a secret settings menu called "the rest".
+There's a hidden setting "runtime-sprite-reload" that allows you to modify sprites and see them in-game without needing to restart the game.
+You'll still need to restart the game when changing prototypes.

 ### Ready-made graphics

 When using graphics from other people, be aware of their licenses, which may have various requirements, such as requiring you to release your mod under the same license, requiring attribution, etc.